SayeefMahmud/Book-Recommender-System/README.md

    - Install Numpy, Pandas, and Flask by running the command `pip install numpy pandas flask`
    - Install XAMPP from https://www.apachefriends.org/
 3. Clone this project.
 4. Start the servers in XAMPP.
 Navigate to http://localhost/phpmyadmin/ .
 Create a new database for the Book Recommender System.
-Use the provided SQL file to set up the database schema.
-The SQL file is located in the `database` directory of the repository.
-Insert sample data to test the application.
+Use the `userdb.sql` file to set up the database schema, the SQL file is located in the `database` directory of the repository.
 5. Update the `config.py` file with the appropriate database name.
 6. Run the `app.py` Python file by ```python app.py```.
 The Book Recommender website will now be accessible at  http://127.0.0.1:4558 .
 7. Sign Up or Log in to browse books.